Taytay, Rizal: Geography

-Taytay is situated in the province's western portion, bounded by the grids 14° 34’ 24" north latitude and 121° 07’ 48" east longitude.
+Taytay is situated in Rizal province's western portion, bounded by the grids 14° 34’ 24" north latitude and 121° 07’ 48" east longitude.
 Conurbanated with Metro Manila, it shares boundaries with Cainta in the Northwest, Antipolo in the North-north-east, Angono in the East-southeast and Taguig in the Southwest.
-The municipality is sited to East of Pasig and to the North of Laguna Lake.
+The municipality is sited to East of Pasig and to the North of Laguna de Bay.
 It has an area of 38.80 km2 representing 3.3% of Rizal Province's land area.

 The shape of Taytay is rectangular – trapezoidal with gently hilly rolling terrain on its eastern side while relatively flat on its south-western side, including the poblacion.
-The municipality's highest elevation ranges from 200 to 255 meters which is situated along the inner north-eastern hills of Barangay Dolores, alongside the Antipolo Boundary.
-Its lowest points are from 5 to 20 meters along the southern portion of Barangay San Juan and Muzon towards Laguna Lake.
+The municipality's highest elevation ranges from 200 to 255 m which is situated along the inner north-eastern hills of Barangay Dolores, alongside the Antipolo Boundary.
+Its lowest points are from 5 to 20 m along the southern portion of Barangay San Juan and Muzon towards Laguna Lake.

 From Laguna de Bay, the Pasig River runs between Taguig, and Taytay, Rizal, before entering Pasig.

 The Manggahan Floodway lessens flood conditions in Metro Manila by carrying flood waters to Laguna de Bay, but contributes to flooding of the coastal areas of Taguig, Taytay, and other towns in Laguna and Rizal along the lake.

 The municipality is principally drained by south-west trending rivers such as Taytay River, Panghulo River, and Napindan Channel, all of which empties into Laguna Lake.
 Taytay River flows across Barangays Dolores and San Isidro and joins Antipolo River (present course of Manggahan Floodway) as it passes through the southern end of Barangays Santa Ana and San Juan.
 Panghulo River snakes its way from upper Taytay across Barangay San Juan towards the southern portion of Barangay Muzon.
 Napindan Channel crosses the southern boundaries of Barangay Santa Ana and San Juan as it empties into Laguna Lake.
 Bangiad Creek, found at the south-eastern limits of the municipality, flows south-west ward across Barangay Muzon, extending toward Laguna Lake.